-You'll recognize this one.
-It's the iconic, bean-shaped sculpture in Millennium Park that mirrors and distorts the surrounding Chicago skyline.
-When people see this selfie, they'll know you're in Chicago.
+You’ll recognize this one.
+Cloud Gate is the iconic, bean-shaped sculpture in Millennium Park that mirrors and distorts the surrounding Chicago skyline.
+When people see this selfie, they’ll know you’re in Chicago.

 With its prime vantage point on the edge of the Museum Campus, the stretch of Solidarity Drive between Shedd Aquarium and Adler Planetarium boasts spectacular views of sparkling Lake Michigan and the Chicago skyline.